buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Rarity:** Uncommon; **Cost:** 300 gp

 when you drink this **potion**, for 1 hour you gain resistance to one type of damage.
-The Narrator chooses the type of damage or determines it randomly (Acid, Cold, Fire, Lightning, Poison, Sound, Light, Void)
+The Game Master chooses the type of damage or determines it randomly (Acid, Cold, Fire, Lightning, Poison, Sound, Light, Void)

 ### Potion of Water Breathing